qkzk/fm/development.md

   - [x] move all tokio::main to opendal
   - [x] log errors
   - [ ] merge into a single binary ???
+  - [ ] BUG: opendal crashes if multiple files have the same name.
+See [issue](https://github.com/apache/opendal/issues/5099)
 - [ ] non blocking previews: use the mpsc to do the previews async (once again)
 - [ ] stop & undo actions (bulkrename, copy, move, delete ???)
 - [ ] FIX: alt + g, type, complete, back crash.
 Can't reproduce